How to Plan the Ultimate Debt Payoff Strategy

 High-interest rate debt is not only expensive, it can also take forever to pay off.
 But just because your loan or credit card came with a high rate doesn’t necessarily mean you’re stuck with it forever.
 For one thing, new options for student loan refinancing have become available in the past few years.
 And if you have high-interest rate credit cards, you can look into paying them off with a low-interest rate personal loan.

 Gerri Dettweiler from Credit.com points out that paying off credit cards with a personal loan can have other benefits beyond just saving money.
 “With credit cards, it’s easy to fall into the minimum payment trap and drag out your debt for years.
 By contrast, many personal loans are installment loans, which means they carry a fixed repayment period.”
-You know exactly when your loan will be paid off, and you’ll remove the temptation of racking up more debt by getting the credit card out of the picture.
+You know exactly when your loan will be paid off, which can help remove the temptation of racking up more debt.

 #3 Do a debt detox